Dice notation: 10-sided variations

 The Cyborg Commando role-playing game by Gary Gygax uses a dice mechanic called d10x.
 This is equivalent to d10×d10 and gives a non-linear distribution, with most results concentrated at the lower end of the range.
 The mean result of d10x is 30.25 and its standard deviation is about 23.82.

 Open-ended variations

 Several games use mechanics that allow one or more dice to be rerolled (often a die that rolls the highest possible number), with each successive roll being added to the total.
 Terms for this include open-ended rolling, exploding dice, and penetration rolls.
 Games that use such a system include Feng Shui and Savage Worlds.
-On Anydice the function to make dice explode on their highest value is called quite simply explode.
-Another common notation shorthand for exploding dice is to use an exclamation point: AdX! or 6d6!.
+On Anydice, the function to make dice explode on their highest value is simply called explode.
+Notational shorthand for exploding dice is to suffix the roll with an exclamation point: AdX! or 6d6!, asterisk AdX*, or the letter ‘X’ AdXX.

 The Storyteller system combines exploding dice with a dice pool threshold and target number.
 Diana: Warrior Princess explodes all successes, and Hackmaster uses a variant called dice penetration by which 1 is subtracted from the total of the rerolled dice.